dhruvpatel16120/blog-website/README.md

    - Enable 2FA on your account

 2. **Generate App Password**
-   - Go to Security > App Passwords
+   - Go to Security > App Passwords or search App passwords
    - Select "Mail" and "Other (Custom name)"
    - Copy the generated password